dockstore/dockstore/_docs/best-practices/wdl-best-practices.md

 }
 ```

-Now invoke `dockstore` with the workflow wrapper and the input object on the command line and make sure that it succeeds:
+Now invoke `dockstore` with the workflow wrapper and the input object on the command line and ensure that it succeeds:

 ```
 $ dockstore workflow launch --local-entry wdl/bamqc.wdl --json wdl/local_bamqc_inputs.json